by Brett Stewart, Founding Dean & Musical Director

 ALL A BAD DREAM

-As I laid on the bed in my dark, musty, upper-floor hotel room, staring up at the ceiling in disbelief at what had just occurred, hoping it was all a bad dream, the lights and air suddenly came on.
+As I lay on the bed in my dark, musty, upper-floor hotel room, staring up at the ceiling in disbelief at what had just occurred, hoping it was all a bad dream, the lights and air suddenly came on.
 I looked at my phone.
 11:00 PM.
-Just 90 minutes past the deadline that Carnegie staff initially said they would still allow us to hold a concert were the power to come back on.
+Just 90 minutes past the deadline that Carnegie Hall staff initially said they would still allow us to hold a concert were the power to come back on.
 But the 9:30 PM deadline had come and gone, and by now the crowds outside Carnegie had long-since dissipated.
 My heart sank for about the 100th time that evening.
-Besides, having stayed at Carnegie until past 10:00 PM with MCO’s other conductors and leadership and the Carnegie staff, trying to find a way to reschedule the concert for the following day, it became increasingly evident that this was a more wide-spread problem than any of us realized.
+Besides, having stayed at Carnegie until past 10:00 PM with MCO’s other conductors and leadership and the Carnegie staff, trying to find a way to reschedule the concert for the following day, it became increasingly evident that this was a more widespread problem than any of us realized.
 The Carnegie staff eventually received word from their superiors that even if power were restored that night, it would take more than 24 hours to get systems up and running again and gain proper approval from the city to hold an event with thousands of people.
 We left powerless and helpless, and all I wanted to do is go back to my dark, musty, upper-floor hotel room and stare at the ceiling in disbelief, hoping it was all a bad dream.

 CUT OFF WITH ME!

 After two amazingly successful concerts (literally, without a single hiccup!) in Carnegie on Friday evening, July 12, and Saturday afternoon, July 13, performed by the Texas, Idaho, and Arizona locales, we were rehearsing with the California and Utah locales on Saturday evening in preparation for their concert that night.
 I was the conductor on the podium at the moment of the blackout.
 We were in the middle of rehearsing “A Mighty Fortress” with the entire cast in the hall (except the Young Singers Chorus).
-When the hall suddenly went dark we were singing these remarkably significant words:
+When the hall suddenly went dark, we were singing these remarkably significant words:

 God’s Word forever shall abide, no thanks to foes, who fear it;